Name: Videomaster Home TV Game (model VM577)

 Courtesy of World Radio History

-The console, according to Pong-Story, was marketed in England, Germany, and France, although there is no solid evidence to suggest it was sold in the latter country beyond a mention in a 1983 French video game magazine as “the oldest console in Europe.”
+The console, according to some sources, was marketed in UK, Germany, and France, although there is no solid evidence to suggest it was sold in the latter country beyond a mention in a 1983 French video game magazine as “the oldest console in Europe.”

 The Videomaster VM577 was produced until 1975, when it was replaced by the Videomaster Home TV Game MK III and the Videomaster Olympic, with fairly minor changes regarding hardware.